Skip to content

 • Net federal tax: $14,392.73

 Federal tax brackets and the BPA are indexed each January 1 to the Consumer Price Index (CPI) for the 12 months ending in September of the prior year.
-The 2026 indexation factor was 2.7%, applied to the 2025 thresholds and BPA.
-Brackets in non-indexed dollars effectively get a small tax cut each year as inflation pushes incomes up but bracket boundaries also move up.
+The published 2026 indexation factor for personal income tax amounts is approximately 2.0%, applied to the 2025 thresholds and BPA.

 Recent federal brackets and BPA